 I needed to come up with a plan b for my future and became interested in the Fashion Institute of Design and Merchandising during my junior year.
 Thanks to the school being all over The Hills on MTV (#tbt), I decided to apply early and was accepted January of my junior year in high school.
 With this news I felt like I finally had purpose again, and maybe I would find a new passion that fulfilled me as much as dance did.
 After careful consideration, I chose my major and started my two year journey in Visual Communications, but three months in, I needed to take a three month medical leave of absence for a brutal bout of anxiety-induced depression.
 I re-evaluated my life choices outside of school, with the amazing help and support of my family, and decided to choose a path of self love and self discovery, which led to my real quest of world domination and bad assery.

 So, my depression left as quickly as it came and I moved on.
 I kicked major ass in school, which I never, ever thought I would be able to say, I began dancing again, sometimes even professionally (haaayyy paycheck!), and I was happy.
-Six months after graduating and unemployment (college doesn’t guarantee shit!), I got a job and on the first day met the LOVE of my life!
-But life always needs to remind you the good comes with the bad and my depression came back even harder a few months later.
-After almost ruining the greatest relationship in my life, I sought out help a year later and finally started the trek towards treating myself with compassion, real honest-to-God love for myself, and forgiveness.
+Six months after graduating and unemployment (college doesn’t guarantee shit!), I got a job but life always needs to remind you the good comes with the bad and my depression came back even harder a few months later.
+After almost ruining a lot of good in my life at that time, I sought out help a year later and finally started the trek towards treating myself with compassion, real honest-to-God love for myself, and forgiveness.
 I will never be perfect, but I finally learned after being judged my entire life that it is SO okay!

-My career in retail design and visual merchandising wasn’t fulfilling me, it just got me a husband which I’m totally fine with, but I needed to find what was next.
-No, not a new husband, a new career.
-So I got back into something I was interested in high school, just never had the balls to take seriously.
+My career in retail design and visual merchandising wasn’t fulfilling me, so I got back into something I was interested in high school, just never had the balls to take seriously.
 Hello publishing!
 I began working for a local lifestyle magazine and found the enjoyment of writing again, which leads me here.
 The ChaCha Blog.

 I think I win for the most nicknames one has ever had, but they all surrounded my most popular nickname “chacha” because Sasha is way too difficult to pronounce, clearly.
 Chacha, Chas (chaw-z), chach, etc. It only seemed correct to use it as the name of my blog!